flaviocopes/vuehandbook/20-vuex/index.md

 ## Add the state to the store

-So with this in place we go back to the store.js file and we add a property to the store called `state`, which is an object, that contains the `flavor` property.
+So with this in place, we go back to the store.js file and we add a property to the store called `state`, which is an object, that contains the `flavor` property.
 That's an empty string initially.

 ```js
 import Vue from 'vue'